hoachnt/YanghoScript/README.md

 yarn start
 ```

-Ensure that your code is written in the `code.yangho` file.
+Ensure that your code is written in the `code.ys` file.

 ## Code Structure